Tarsiciosh/EssentialFeed/NOTES.md

 ### 6) logging strategies
 ```
+- there other commits that happened between lectures
+[rename file] CoreDataFeedStore+FeedImageDataStore
+[set small window frame to prevent loading content ahead of time during tests]
+[remove duplication]
+[add helper to find image data for a given URL]
 - the idea is to use loggin to catch things that cannot be caought by tests or debugging
 - for example in the scene delegate we are using a try! to access the store
 - remove from CoreDataFeedStore init the hability to throw and instead print the error in the catch block